warelab/release-notes/maize-guides/User Guide---2021-06-30.md

 * **Pathways** - Association to pathways in [Gramene’s Plant Reactome](https://plantreactome.gramene.org)
 * **Xrefs** - Cross-references to other databases

 To reproduce the screen capture shown below, select the “lox9” gene from the suggested results.
 Please note that searching for lox9 also yields results for LOX9 (capitalized letters), which are not necessarily identical.
-LOX9 has a number 2 next to it, which indicates two genes associated with it; meanwhile lox9 has a number 1 next to it, which indicates that there is a single gene associated with it.
+LOX9 (capital letters are commonly used to designate protein names) has a number 2 next to it, which indicates two genes associated with it (Sellaginella SELMODRAFT_109226 and maize GRMZM2G017616); meanwhile lox9 has a number 1 next to it, which indicates that there is a single gene associated with it (maize Zm00001eb005920, also known as GRMZM2G017616, Zm00001d027893, Zm00001e000580, and lipoxygenase9).

-To limit the results to maize genomes, click on the spider gear icon and deselect the non-maize outgroups (e.g., _Arabidopsis_, _Oryza_, _Sorghum_, _Vitis_, _Selaginella_, _Chlamydomonas_, and _Drosophila_).
+To limit the results to maize genomes, click on the spider gear icon and deselect the non-maize outgroups (e.g., _Arabidopsis_, _Oryza_, _Sorghum_, _Vitis_, _Selaginella_, _Chlamydomonas_, and _Drosophila_) or deselectt "All" and reselect only "B73 Zea mays".
 This filtering step should render one or more of the following results:

 GRMZM2G017616 (B73 _Zea mays_ v3)

 Zm00001d027893 (B73 _Zea mays_ v4)

-Zm00001eb005920 (B73 _Zea mays_ v5)
+Zm00001eb005920, Zm00001e000580 (B73 _Zea mays_ v5)

 ![lox9](images/panmaize2.png "Search lox9")